UD, DSU to require COVID-19 vaccination for students

 UD will require full vaccination by August 15, 2021 for all students, according to a letter from UD President Dennis Assanis sent to the campus community Wednesday, May 5, 2021.
 There's no requirement for UD staff to be vaccinated at this time.

-WDEL has made an inquiry to both schools to see how many employees have been vaccinated.
+A spokeswoman for UD said she did not have the number of staff vaccinated readily available upon our inquiry.

-Vaccines are becoming more readily available with walk-ups accepted at several state service centers and pharmacies.
+Vaccines are becoming more widely available with walk-ups accepted at several state service centers and pharmacies.

 Just weeks ago, people were scrambling to get COVID-19 vaccine appointments and even willing…